Qonfused/OCE-Build/docs/schema.md

 The `vault.sig` file should contain a raw 256 byte RSA-2048 signature from a SHA-256 hash of `vault.plist`.
 The signature is verified against the public key embedded into `OpenCore.efi`.

 To embed the public key, either one of the following should be performed:
-* Provide public key during the `OpenCore.efi` compilation in [`OpenCoreVault.c`](https://github.com/acidanthera/OpenCorePkg/blob/master/Platform/OpenCore/OpenCoreVault.c) file.
+* Provide public key during the `OpenCore.efi` compilation in [`OpenCoreVault.c`](https://github.com/acidanthera/OpenCorePkg/blob/master/Library/OcMainLib/OpenCoreVault.c) file.
 * Binary patch `OpenCore.efi` replacing zeroes with the public key between `=BEGIN OC VAULT=` and `==END OC VAULT==` ASCII markers.

 The RSA public key 520 byte format description can be found in Chromium OS documentation.
 To convert the public key from X.509 certificate or from PEM file use [RsaTool](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/CreateVault).

-The complete set of commands to:
+The steps to binary patch `OpenCore.efi` are:
 * Create `vault.plist`.
 * Create a new RSA key (always do this to avoid loading old configuration).
 * Embed RSA key into `OpenCore.efi`.
 * Create `vault.sig`.

-Can look as follows:
+A script to do this is privided in OpenCore releases:

 <h2 id=misc-serial>Misc -> Serial</h2>